biophysics-ul/DC-tools/README.md

 Custom Python tools for Deformability Cytometry (DC), developed at the Institute of Biophysics, Faculty of Medicine, University of Ljubljana.
 These tools are designed for reusability rather than speed.
-The repository contains two main modules and some useful scripts:
+The repository contains two main modules in the folder `modules`and some useful scripts in the folder `scripts`:

 ### 1. Module `rtdc_tools.py`
 This module provides functions for working with and analyzing DC images.
 It supports images stored in the RTDC file format or in ZIP files.
 For the RTDC format, it uses [**dclab**](https://github.com/DC-analysis/dclab).